 Reality Of Most Wine

 There is good and bad news.
 The good news is that you probably haven’t accidentally drank wine that you were suppose to cellar.
 The bad news is that age worthy wine isn’t particularly common.
-In fact most wine (I’d even speculate as much as 99% of wine, see trends in wine) is meant to be drank young.
-Only a tiny fraction of wine is actually designed to stand up to and improve with aging.
+In fact most wine (I’d even speculate as much as 99% of wine) isn’t meant to be drank young.
+Only a tiny fraction of wine is actually designed to hold up and improve with age.

 99% of all wine should not be cellared.